Skip to main content

 Can Endometriosis UK recommend a specialist, surgeon or treatment centre?

-We are unable to recommend specific specialists, surgeons or treatment centres for legal reasons.
+We are unable to recommend specific specialists, surgeons, hospitals or treatment centres for legal reasons.
 Additionally, we are also aware that one person's experience and needs of a consultant can hugely differ from another.
 We recommend seeking out institutions that have been peer-reviewed by other medical professionals and deemed centres of excellence.
 We feel that a good place to start looking for this information is through the British Society for Gynaecological Endoscopy (BSGE) website.
 The BSGE accredited specialist endometriosis centres have consultants who are specialists in the field of endometriosis.
 The centres are reviewed annually.

 How can I find a consultant who specialises in endometriosis?

 For legal reasons, Endometriosis UK is unable to recommend a particular doctor or hospital.
-For a variety of reasons, not all gynaecologists will have a particular interest in endometriosis.
+For a variety of reasons, not all gynaecologists will have a particular specialist interest in endometriosis.
 In the first instance, you could ask your GP if they know which local gynaecologists are interested in endometriosis or pelvic pain.
 As recommended in the question above, we recommend visiting the BSGE website and viewing their list of accredited endometriosis centres.

 How do I get a second opinion?
 Can I be referred to another consultant?